 My Student’s First Guitar Lesson

 I like to start with explaining how the guitar works, what pitch is and how the guitar relates to the piano.
-Most people have play a few notes on the piano and so get the different notes and understand how each note is a different pitch.
+Most people have played a few notes on the piano and so get the different notes and understand how each note is a different pitch.
 This is really useful when it comes to understanding how the guitar works.

 Next, we’ll cover tuning, well standard tuning and why the guitar can go out of tune.
 I’ll talk about the myriad of different tuning out there, even though I only use two (standard and DADGAD) and explain that standard is probably the best tuning to learn on.

 Normally by this time, we used all of our hour together.
 If not, I’ll teach the beginning to REM’s “everybody hurts”.
 Hey, it’s just a simple finger picking around D to G!

 Half the battle is getting the chord right, the other half is getting them to use it straight away and learning songs is the best way to learn something fully.